They’ll remind you that 6 million people start a business each year.

 When you learn how to authentically market yourself, you’ll never need money again.

+Your Pioneer self is your right brain.
 The right brain is far superior when it comes to writing, consulting, coaching, creating programs, training, speaking, and all of the stuff that makes your business great.
 You will want to go there often.

 The problem is that many people ONLY want to live in the right brain.
 (Hey, it’s a pretty happenin’ place!)